 In my opinion, The One that Got Away is the second best track of Teenage Dream album, next to Teenage Dream single.
 This mid-tempo ballad does well in narrating a heartbreaking story while keeping the song catchy and very easy to sing along to.
 It was released in late 2011 and it even made it to my list of personal favorites that year, making this the second year that this song is part of my Top 20.
 Just when my interest in it was starting to fade, Sylvia Yacoub of The Voice performed it and it revived my love for this song in an instant.

 Titanium made me download David Guetta’s Nothing But the Beat album.
 I first heard it when it leaked and I was blown away by the lyrics, the production, and Sia’s spectacular vocals.
 Her voice just possesses both the strength and vulnerability that match the track perfectly.
 It is imaginative, arresting, heartfelt, and inspirational.

 5. Amy Winehouse – Will You Still Love Me Tomorrow

 I was already over Amy Winehouse’s passing until HBO series The Newsroom used it on a montage.
 Since then until perhaps two weeks later, I was on an Amy Winehouse music overload again with this song getting most of my attention.

 4. Christina Aguilera – Your Body

 I was extremely excited for Christina’s first single in two years and I was not disappointed when it was released.
 Your Body is a great track.
 It has all the ingredients of a monster hit — an excellent production, a great hook, and a viral music video.
 Plus, it has something that other hits today don’t — stellar vocals that blend well with the song.
 Unfortunately, the rest of the world was probably not as excited as I was.
 The single underperformed, causing a lukewarm reception of the album Lotus.
-I guess Your Body is the hit that never were.
+I guess Your Body is the hit that never was.
 Still great, though.